JimFawkes/secret-loader/README.md

 script).
 This way you get the same behaviour for both your application and other scripts.

+#### Default Precedence/Priority of Loaders
+The following locations will be probed for an existing value with the name `secret_name` in this order:
+ 1. Environment Variables
+ 1. A `.env` file
+ 1. AWS SecretsManager (using boto3 search order to search for valid aws credentials)

 ## How to install
 ```bash